Future-Jim/thrive-take-home/README.md

 - The gh-pat secret was originally necessary because the repo was private.
 I made the repo public but kept part of the secret for the sake of demonstrating how to use secrets.
 - Create backend configs for providers instead of manually updating them
 - This was all done on main branch.
 Would not recommend doing that if this was a collaborate project :)
-- Due a busy schedule, I didn't have time to prepare the alerts via email/slack
+- Due to time constraints/busy schedule, I didn't have time to prepare the alerts via email/slack

 ## Notes